web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/hmr.md

 By default, Rsbuild uses the host and port number of the current page to splice the WebSocket URL of HMR.

-When the HMR connection fails, you can specify the WebSocket URL by customizing `devServer.client` configuration.
+When the HMR connection fails, you can specify the WebSocket URL by customizing `dev.client` configuration.

 ### Default Config